deohs/coders/README.md

 # coders

-Demos, tutorials, examples, and wiki for Coding Community of Practice ("coders")
+This the code repository for the Coding Community of Practice ("coders"), founded in 2019 by the Department of Environmental and Occupational Health Sciences (DEOHS) at the University of Washington (UW) School of Public Health (SPH).

+This community fosters a culture of coding excellence by encouraging coders to improve their skills and the quality of their code.
+We meet regularly to provide coding demonstrations, engage in workshops, and participate in code review.
+We also share our experience and knowledge through a mentoring program for UW students.

+This repository contains some demonstrations (listed below).
+Additional resources may be found in the [wiki](wiki).

-# Demos
+## Demos

-Here are some slide presentation from earlier meetings...
+Here are some slide presentations from earlier meetings...

 * Getting and Cleaning data with Regex in R Part 1 ([WA WQI with Tidyverse](demos/data_import/wa_wqi/get_wa_wqi.md))
 * Getting and Cleaning data with Regex in R Part 2 ([WA WQI Alternate Dataset](demos/data_import/wa_wqi/get_wa_wqi_alt.md) and [Base-R Variations](demos/data_import/wa_wqi/get_wa_wqi_2013_with_base_R.md))